eltoroit/eltoroit.github.io/docs/_posts/2021-03-15-Initializing-RPI.md

 ---
 layout: default
-title: Initializing The Raspberry PI
+title: Initializing The Raspberry Pi
 ---

 Before we start working on the projects, we are going to need to initialize the Raspberry PI by setting up NodeJS and few other tools... so let's begin.